cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ### Available migration paths

-At the moment, only migrating from CloudLinux 7 to CloudLinux 8 is supported.
+At the moment, only migrating from CloudLinux 7 to CloudLinux 8 on no-panel systems is supported.

 ### Contribution